 You may also find that you have to be more contemplative about how you handle stress, and meditation can be very useful.

 Once the month is over and you start drinking again, try to do so mindfully, especially at first.
 Your tolerance will be lower than it was before, and this is a good time to recognize how much alcohol it actually takes for you to get buzzed, and to go from buzzed to drunk.
 If you continue to drink mindfully, you’ll notice that you don’t “need” nearly as much alcohol as you did before to relax or to have a good time.

 It’s common when people try this exercise to notice that their tolerance level (and drinking level) creeps back up over time.
 This tends to happen mostly when people slip back into “mindless” drinking behavior.
 If you find this happening, try to take a little break again.
 It might not need to be a full month the second time around, but experiment with it a little bit and see how it goes.
 When it comes to “highly triggering events” (a wedding, for example, if you tend to drink too much at social occasions) it may be helpful to do a seated meditation before going out.

 I hope this helps.
-If you have any serious concerns about how alcohol is impacting your life after reading this article, please find your local chapter of alcoholics anonymous or consult my Resource page.
+If you have any serious concerns about how alcohol is impacting your life after reading this article, please find your local chapter of alcoholics anonymous.

 If you liked this article you can click here to tweet it.